 What you’ll need–

-apple cider– not apple juice. apple cider when reduced becomes a more concentrated flavor and will enhance the apple taste in the donuts.
+apple cider– not apple juice.
+Apple cider then reduced into an apple cider syrup.
+When reduced becomes a more concentrated flavor and will enhance the apple taste in the donuts.

 Flour- The first time I made these I used cake flour. they were light and airy but a little too light and airy for me lol.
 I also used AP and I like the texture AP flour gave.